 Management makes a recommendation to the Compensation Committee and the Board regarding key financial goals, operational goals, and performance measures that will guide us for the relevant fiscal year.
-Specific metrics are recommended by the Compensation Committee and approved by the Board and become the compensation measures for the executive officers.
-As discussed above, for 2020, the Compensation Committee ultimately did not follow this process for purposes of setting 2020 annual incentive performance objectives.
+The Compensation Committee, together with the Board, reviews these recommendations and modifies them as the Board deems appropriate and the revised goals and performance objectives become the compensation measures for the executive officers.
+For 2022, the Compensation Committee intends to update the Company's executive compensation programs to enhance and promote its pay for performance philosophy.